June 14, 2022

 Washington, D.C.
-(June 15, 2021) — June 15 is World Elder Abuse Awareness Day, and the Independent Community Bankers of America (ICBA) and its subsidiary, the Senior Housing Crime Prevention Foundation (SHCPF) are providing tips for preventing the disturbing trend of elder financial abuse.
+(June 15, 2022) — June 15 is World Elder Abuse Awareness Day, and the Independent Community Bankers of America (ICBA) and its Senior Housing Crime Prevention Foundation (SHCPF) subsidiary are providing tips for preventing the disturbing trend of elder financial abuse.

 ICBA and SHCPF offer the following suggestions on ways to prevent elder financial abuse:

 Secure private information such as Social Security cards, passports, bank account numbers, financial statements, medical records, and other legal documents in a bank safety deposit box.

 Check bank accounts and bill statements carefully.
 If you notice unauthorized charges or unusual activity, alert your bank immediately.

 Do not disclose personal information, such as bank account numbers or PINs, to anyone in a phone call, letter, email, or text message claiming to be from an established organization, especially if they ask you to wire funds or send private information.

 Ask your local community bank about available resources to help protect you or your loved ones from scams and exploitation.

 Plan ahead by giving a trusted person the legal authority to make financial decisions on your behalf if you’re unable and making sure your bank has a record of who can manage your money.

 Contact your local adult protective services agency and law enforcement if you have information about a fraud or suspect you may have encountered financial abuse.